 My father wasn’t present in my life after 2 and I sought him out to reconnect with him at age 18.
 He had been married to my mother and their marriage was filled with dramatic events such as drug usage and domestic violence.
+I got to know this from the rehabilitation center near me.
 With all that I heard and what I couldn’t confirm, I wanted my daddy more than a sip of water.

 As a girl, I didn’t have the daddy-daughter dances, a daddy to threaten my prom date, or a daddy to kiss my boo boos like Jaslyn has.
 It took a big part and chunk of my heart.
 My mother provided for my sisters and I alone without any of our father’s heart.
 Yet, I found that I was still wanting to know what my daddy was doing, why he had forsaken me, and when was I going to get the chance to cuss his ass out.

 I met him and everything that I wanted to say mean melted away.
 I had my daddy!
 Of course, I had a father too, but still!
 Black women are hypersexualized, under valued, ridiculed, and has the stereotype of angry.
 Most of us ain’t even angry, we just have RBF (resting bitch face)!

 It felt good to have someone with the same DNA like my mother loving me back.
 We met in person loved each other, but I still feel defiant sometimes with the idea of being his daughter after all these years.
 I am exclusively independent, dependable, control freak, and have dated a lot of undesirables searching for daddy’s hug.